kazu-yamamoto/quic/README.md

 - [Developing QUIC Loss Detection and Congestion Control in Haskell](https://kazu-yamamoto.hatenablog.jp/entry/2020/09/15/121613) (2020/09/15)
 - [Implementing HTTP/3 in Haskell](https://kazu-yamamoto.hatenablog.jp/entry/2020/06/09/155236) (2020/06/09)
 - [Implementation status of QUIC in Haskell](https://kazu-yamamoto.hatenablog.jp/entry/2020/02/18/145038) (2019/09/20)

-### Note

-To build this package, some unreleased packages are necessary.
-So, you are not recommended to try this package at this moment.